uabrc/uabrc.github.io/docs/workflow_solutions/using_anaconda.md

     The example above is provided only for illustration purposes.
 The error has since been fixed, but the example above really happened and is helpful to explain version pinning.
 <!-- markdownlint-enable MD046 -->

-#### Good Practice for Finding Software Packages on Anaconda
+#### Good Practice for Finding Software Packages on Anaconda or Miniforge

-Finding Anaconda software packages involves searching through the available “Channels” and repositories to locate the specific packages that contain functions that you need for your environment.
-Channels are Anaconda's way of organizing packages.
-Channels instruct Anaconda where to look for packages when installation is to be done.
-The following are Anaconda Channels that are readily used to house majority of the packages used in scientific research.
+Finding packages involves searching through the available “Channels” and repositories to locate the specific packages that contain functions that you need for your environment.
+Channels are a platform for organizing packages.
+Channels instruct Anaconda or Miniforge where to look for packages when installation is to be done.
+The following are Anaconda and Miniforge Channels that are readily used to house majority of the packages used in scientific research.
 Anaconda, Conda-Forge, BioConda, other Channels also exist.
-If you want more information on Anaconda Channels please see their [docs](https://docs.anaconda.com/).
+But with the recent changes to Anaconda's terms of service, the `conda-forge` and `bioconda` channels both available on the Miniforge package manager are the platforms supported on Cheaha.
+If you want more information on Miniforge Channels please see their [docs](https://conda-forge.org/docs/).

-In the sections below, you will see information on how to find key packages you intend to use, ensure the packages are up-to-date, figure out the best way to install them, and finally compose an environment file for portability and replicability.
+In the sections below, you will see information on how to find key packages you intend to use, ensure the packages are up-to-date, figure out the best way to install them, and finally create an environment file for portability and replicability.

-##### Step-by-Step Guide to Finding Anaconda Software Packages
+##### Step-by-Step Guide to Finding Miniforge Software Packages

 If we find the package at one of the Channel sources mentioned above, we can check the Platform version to ensure it is either "noarch" (if available) or linux.
 After noting the version, we can click the "source" or "repo" link (if available) or "homepage".
 Then we try to find the latest version.
 For a package found on GitHub, click "Releases" on the right-hand side.
-Verify that the latest Release is the same as, or very close to, the version on Anaconda or PyPI.
-If so, the package is being maintained on Anaconda/PyPI and suitable for use.
+Verify that the latest Release is the same as, or very close to, the version on [conda-forge](https://conda-forge.org/packages/) or PyPI.
+If so, the package is being maintained on conda-forge/PyPI and suitable for use.
 Note the exact software name, version, and channel (if not on PyPI).
 We prefer searching using the following methods, and usually have the most success in the order listed below.

-- Using Google: You may already be familiar with the exact Anaconda package name you require.
+- Using Google: You may already be familiar with the exact package name you require.
 In the event this is not the case, a simple web engine search with key words usually finds the package.
-For example, a web search for an Anaconda package would be something along the lines of “Anaconda package for `Generic Topic Name`”.
+For example, a web search for a package would be something along the lines of “conda-forge package for `Generic Topic Name`”.
 Your search results, should return popular package names related to the topic you have searched for.
-In the sections below, there is an attempt to provide a detailed step-by-step guide on how to find Anaconda packages using “numpy” as an example.
+In the sections below, there is an attempt to provide a detailed step-by-step guide on how to find conda-forge packages using “numpy” as an example.

 - Anaconda Cloud: Anaconda Cloud is the primary source for finding Anaconda packages.
 You can visit [Anaconda Cloud](https://anaconda.org/) and use the search bar to find the package you need.
 For example, when you get the package name from your web search (using numpy).
 You will enter name of the package in the search bar as shown below.
+But please take note to look for packages that show that package is available via the conda-forge channel.

 ![!Landing page of anaconda.org showing search](images/anaconda_search.png)